PDC-support/singularity-introduction/PITCHME.md

 - Package software and dependencies in one file
 - Use same container in different SNIC clusters
-- Limits	user’s	privileges,	security	contexts
+- Limits user’s	privileges,	better security
 - Same user inside container as on host
 - No need for most modules
 - **Negligable performance decrease**